-New Data from the Hempstead Bay Water Quality Monitoring Program: Fall 2019 to Summer 2022
+New Data from the Hempstead Bay Water Quality Monitoring Program: Fall 2019 to December 2023

 Our prior report (Raciti et al. 2020) analyzed monitoring data through mid-2017.
 It did not include more recent data because monitoring in Hempstead Bay had only resumed in the prior months.
 With the cessation of most of the TOH C&W's monitoring activities in early 2017, it was unclear whether conditions improved, stayed about the same, or declined in the intervening time period.
-With renewed monitoring under the new Hempstead Bay Water Quality Monitoring Program, the recent monitoring record extends from fall 2019 to the present (i.e. summer 2022).
+With renewed monitoring under the new Hempstead Bay Water Quality Monitoring Program, the recent monitoring record extends from fall 2019 to the present (i.e. December 2023).

-These recent data suggest that the improvements (decreases) in nitrate and ammonia concentrations have continued since 2017.
-Recent nitrate concentrations (Oct 2019-Present) were significantly lower than during the prior 10 years for which we have monitoring data (2007-2017).
-Median annual concentrations in the recent monitoring period were 3.6 ± 1.2 umole/L compared to 7.3 ± 1.1 umole/L for the prior time period (p < 0.05, values represent the median \pm standard error).
-There is also evidence of an overall decline in ammonia concentrations since 1975 ($R^2 = 0.22$) that is most pronounced from 2000 to the present ($R^2 = 0.32$).
+1975 ($R^2 = 0.23$) that is most pronounced from 2000 to the present ($R^2 = 0.35$).
 The new data did not change the trajectory of nitrite concentrations compared to the historical data.
-There was a slight positive (i.e. rising) trend in median annual nitrite concentrations over time ($R^2 = 0.13$, Figures 17 and 18), but this change was not large enough to meaningfully alter the overall concentration of reactive nitrogen in Hempstead Bay.
+There was a slight positive (i.e. rising) trend in median annual nitrite concentrations over time ($R^2 = 0.16$, Figures 17 and 18), but this change was not large enough to meaningfully alter the overall concentration of reactive nitrogen in Hempstead Bay.
+In recent decades (2000 - 2024), nitrite concentrations have been essentially flat with no statistically significant trends over time.

 Phosphorous is another nutrient that can contribute to eutrophication in coastal waters.
-Between 1975 and 2022 orthophosphate concentrations were relatively steady, with the exception of high median values during several years in the middle of the monitoring record.
+Between 1975 and 2023 orthophosphate concentrations were relatively steady, with the exception of high median values during several years in the middle of the monitoring record.
 Orthophosphate values in recent decades are similar to values measured in the earlier parts of the monitoring record (i.e. 1975 to 1992).
 Spatial patterns in the nutrient data (e.g. nitrate, nitrite, ammonia, and orthophosphate) were similar to historic patterns and increased predictably from East Bay to West Bay (i.e. towards New York City and major WWTP outfalls).